 Shenandoah Valley Governor’s School is an Academic Year Governor’s School sponsored by Virginia Department of Education.
 In addition to state funding, three local school divisions, Augusta County Schools, Staunton, and Waynesboro support the school’s program in Arts and Humanities and Sciences.

 High school juniors and seniors attend this half day selective regional program.
-Our facility, housed in the Valley Vocational Technical Center, supports the curriculum with its open and flexible design.
+Our facility, housed in the Valley Career and Technical Center, supports the curriculum with its open and flexible design.
 Student work is facilitated and enhanced by available technology and equipment available throughout.
 Work areas of varying size are provided to promote group and individual activities in informal settings.
 Students in the arts regularly work off-site in professional performance and exhibition spaces.
-It is truly a “student-centered” environment.

 Shenandoah Valley Governor’s School works to 1)provide a comprehensive, intellectually challenging program for advanced learners that extends and enriches their education; 2) provide appropriate opportunities for intellectual and personal growth and 3) facilitate partnerships between the school and parents, community members, colleges and businesses that expand students’ knowledge of and interest in science and technology, the humanities, and the arts.